jonimoas/ScriptingPad/README.md

 I used the VS2008 update wizard to bring it up to speed

 The folder first-exe contains the first ever iteration, only compatible with bat files.
+The folder final-exe contains the last ever iteration, made in vb.net from scratch.

-Sadly i have lost the sources :(
+Sadly i have lost the sources for both:(